iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

 Configuring Your Vertiq Modules for Use with IFCI and PX4
 ========================================================
-.. check which pulsing firmware we need.

-To use your Vertiq modules properly with IFCI 23-xx modules must be running speed firmware version 0.32 or newer, or pulsing firmware 0.27 or newer.
+To use your Vertiq modules properly with IFCI, your modules must be flashed with a compatible firmware version.
+Please consult your module's family page to find if your module supports IFCI.
 Once flashed with appropriate firmware, connect each module **individually** to IQControlCenter and set the :blue:`UART Baud Rate` and the :red:`Module ID`.
 As stated previously, we recommend that you use a baud rate of 921600.
+Both of these parameters will cause the motor to reboot when set, so make sure you reconnect to the motor after each one is set.
 Ensure that each module connected to the flight controller is set to a different, unique module ID.
+For this tutorial we will be using the module IDs 0, 1, 2, and 3.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/control_center_settings.png
     :align: center